 First a quick little update.
 Our trial was postponed again and the next meeting will be the 14th.
 That is just a meeting not an actual date of trial, so we assume the trial will happen the following week, but who knows.

-As we have waited and continue to wait we have been praying and praying for Joshua, asking all along for wisdom and direction as we fight the spiritual battle that is unseen.
+As we have waited and continue to wait we have been praying and praying for our sweet boy, asking all along for wisdom and direction as we fight the spiritual battle that is unseen.
 This is not an area that I usually camp in, so it is uncomfortable, stretching, unfamiliar.

 This past week we received some encouragement and direction from someone we don’t even know who has been praying for and with us.
 They had witnessed a similar battle over an adoption of a child that was finally won after the mother had laid prostrate over the child several times over several days following the example of Elisha in 2 Kings.
 After hearing this I didn’t feel like I was necessarily supposed to do that, although I was willing, it just didn’t witness to me in that way.
 But I did feel like the Lord had shared this with me for a reason.
 So I began to press in and ask what He had for us in it.
 Several days passed with no answer, but He did begin to show me through talking with a friend that there are tons of Prophetic acts in the bible, really they are just acts of obedience.
 There is nothing magic about the acts themselves, they are just the physical acting out of a spiritual reality.
 Like when Moses hands had to be lifted up for Joshua to win the battle against the Amalykites.
 Every time his hands began to drop they began to loose the battle.
 His hands weren’t magic, they were just a physical act that released something in the spiritual realm.
 With Aaron’s and Hur’s help he kept his arms up until the battle was won.